rich-p-rich/starwars-hangman-p3/README.md

 ## MyPrint

-I created a myprint for the Heroku terminal rather than using the standard 'print' because I wanted to give the terminal a left margin.
+I created a 'myprint' function for the Heroku terminal rather than using the standard 'print' because I wanted to give the terminal a left margin.
 I the text in the Heroku terminal difficult to read with the standard 'print' function so added a basic left margin with a new 'myprint' function coded as follows:

 ![MyPrint](documentation/images/2_myprint.PNG)